 What can I do if the school’s plan does not include the provision needed, or if my child is not making progress under SEN Support?

 You could raise your concerns with the school as set out above.
 If you remain unhappy it is unlikely you will be able to take legal action against the school in relation to the SEN Support, unless you think the school is discriminating against your child.
 In this case you should seek legal advice.

 You should consider whether your child’s special educational needs can be met under SEN Support or whether they need an EHCP.
 An ECHP is a higher level of support than SEN Support for children with special educational needs, determined by a formal assessment (EHC Needs assessment).
 Not all children will be entitled to an EHCP.

 Why should I ask for an EHCP?

-EHCPs have many advantages, but they have two key benefits over SEN Support: First, the EHCP will set out what provision is required to meet the child’s educational needs.
+EHCPs have many advantages, but they have two key benefits over SEN Support: first, the EHCP will set out what provision is required to meet the child’s educational needs.
 If this is not provided as set out in the EHCP, there is a legal remedy that can be pursued against the Local Authority, which has a legal duty to ensure it is provided.
-Second, if an EHCP does not include all the provision a child needs, the parents or the child (if they are over compulsory school age) can appeal to the First-tier Tribunal (Special Educational Needs and Disability) and ask for further provision to be included in it.
-You can also use this right of appeal to ask for the provision included to be more specific and quantified, as EHCP’s are not always written clearly enough to establish the specific provision which must be supplied.
+Second, if an EHCP does not include all the provisions a child needs, the parents or the child (if they are over compulsory school age) can appeal to the First-tier Tribunal (Special Educational Needs and Disability) and ask for further provision to be included in it.
+You can also use this right of appeal to ask for the provision included to be more specific and quantified, as EHCPs are not always written clearly enough to establish the specific provision which must be supplied.